 • Kauzkin baoko

 • Kotar baoko

 • Kara’i tozowan

 • Dunun wara wanoma

-These areas are accessed through numerous path ways and lines cut by individual hunters and villagers.
-The areas closer to the village are used on a daily basis and the more distant areas are used occasionally according to the seasons.
-While travelling, some places are for resting or overnighting especially travelling to more distant places on Rii wa’o like:
+These areas are accessed through numerous path ways and lines cut by individual hunters and villagers, the areas closer to the village are used on a daily basis and the more distant areas are used on occasional seasons.
+Whiles travelling, some places are for resting places when going to more distant places on Rii wa’o like:

 • Sapurudai taawa